Harald-U/security-and-microservices/workshop/03-p-sec-exercise/01-README.md

-# Deploy microservices to Kubernetes
+# Deploy the microservices to Kubernetes

 In this exercise we will run the application in your Kubernetes cluster using precompiled container images for our sample application: articles-secure, web-api-secure, and web-app.
 These container images have been uploaded to [Docker Hub](https://hub.docker.com/u/haraldu).